- 4 MIN READ -

 What is an open source LMS?

 eLearning on an open source platform is all about combining individual control with cost-efficiency.
-Open source systems are freely distributed without licensing fees, run in-house, and maintained by the users themselves.
+Open source systems are freely distributed without licensing fees, can be run in-house, and maintained by the users themselves.
 This model has a number of distinct advantages, including the ability to create a truly bespoke, optimized learning platform.
 In addition, new functionalities or upgrades can be implemented immediately and for free, which is something not covered by every proprietary subscription.

 However, this level of accessibility and control comes with its own set of requirements.
 Organizations must have the infrastructure necessary to support a fully operational LMS.
 This includes hosting servers with a team able to run and maintain them.
 It also requires an L&D team familiar with your LMS platform.
 Because of this, many organizations find the best way of building an eLearning program with open source LMS is through a managed hosting solution, the best of which are True Cloud Hosting that keeps performance high, security tight, and ready to scale as your needs grow.